Challenge-Points/MapCalculation/README.md

 -   Avg swing distance
 -   Avg swing speed

-i'll explain all of them in depth later, but before that there is some basic knowledge you should have before reading any of this
+I'll explain all of them in depth later, but before that there is some basic knowledge you should have before reading any of this
-So the map is devided into chunks and those chunks give point values which later get added up into a final point level, which is the weight of the map. each chunk is 2 beats long, the program runs twice, 1 time starting from beat 0 and 1 time starting from beat 1 to avoid severe angle changes between the first chunks not being counted for in the final cp value.
+So the map is divided into chunks and those chunks give point values which later get added up into a final point level, which is the weight of the map. each chunk is 2 beats long, the program runs twice, 1 time starting from beat 0 and 1 time starting from beat 1 to avoid severe angle changes between the first chunks not being counted for in the final Challenge Points value.

 ## Notes on the natural side

 If you watched or played any beat saber you know that blue is on the right and red is on the left, but some maps like to switch this a round sometimes, which should lead to an increase of score.

-#### Points = The amount of notes that arent on the natural side
+#### Points = The amount of notes that aren't on the natural side

 ## Avg angle change